packagist/private-packagist-docs/docs/synchronizations-faq.md

 1. Add the new synchronization from Bitbucket.
 2. Delete the packages that were created from the GitHub synchronization.
 You can filter by the GitHub synchronization on the package list page and then you can delete the packages from that list.
 3. Make sure the new synchronization from Bitbucket successfully run.
 In case the old synchronization was marked as primary, you need to promote the new synchronization as primary otherwise you won't be able to delete it.
+After switching the primary synchronization, a new owner team will be fetched from Bitbucket.
+To make sure you keep your access, you'll have to go to your profile page and connect your Private Packagist account with Bitbucket.
-Then you can safely delete the old synchronization from GitHub.
+4. Safely delete the old synchronization from GitHub.

 You can follow the same steps above in case you want to migrate from Bitbucket to GitLab or the other way around.